deckhouse/deckhouse/modules/465-pod-reloader/docs/USAGE.md

 title: "Module pod-reloader: usage"
 ---

-## Tracking all changes in all attached resources: mounted as volumes or used in environment values.
+## Tracking all changes in all attached resources: mounted as volumes or used in environment values

 ```yaml
 apiVersion: apps/v1